cthu1hoo/mod-mount-autoselect/README.md

 Still, it's good enough for me, and could be useful as a proof of concept.

+Alternatively, see `spell-id-ranges` branch for a more traditional approach.

 ## Setup

 Checkout the module into `modules` server directory, and recompile the server.